taciano-perez/noir-game/README.md

 - The game is inspired by hardboiled detective fiction, and follows the tropes of the genre.
 - Sentences are short and direct, and use present tense.
 - Slang is heavily used.
-See [reference1](https://www.miskatonic.org/slang.html) and [reference2](http://www.classiccrimefiction.com/hardboiled-slang.htm).
+See [reference1](https://www.miskatonic.org/slang.html), [reference2](http://www.classiccrimefiction.com/hardboiled-slang.htm), [reference3](https://atleb.tripod.com/ordbok/hardboiled_slang.htm).
 - Guns used in hardboiled fiction: (http://raymondchandlercrimeglossary.blogspot.com/p/the-guns-of-raymond-chandler.html)

 ### Story